 Preparing your car for winter

 One thing that you can consider would be to look at preparing your car for the winter months.
-It might be putting on winter tyres with better tread for the lousy weather.
+It might be putting on winter tires with better tread for the lousy weather.
 Or even looking at ensuring you start the car more often.
 It may be that winter highlights the need to change your car, so looking for deals and options could help.
-Maybe you could look at scrapping your car for cash to get some extra money to put toward a new one.
+Maybe you could look at scrapping your car for cash to get some extra money to put toward a new vehicle.
 The better condition your vehicle is in, the more it will get you through the winter months and keep you safe on the road.

 Getting the finances in order